genshen/pkg/README.md

 ## Usage
 - Quick Start
 ```
-# generate a new "package.json"
+# generate a new "package.yaml"
 $ pkg init

 # install a package,type can be "git", "tar", "files" for now.
 $ pkg fetch <type> <packagename>

-# install packages from "package.json" file.
+# build and install packages from "package.yaml" file.
 $ pkg install

+# build and install a package specified by argument --pkg.
+$ pkg install -pkg=<package_name>  # or: pkg install --pkg <package_name>
 ```